-The US Forest Service salvage logging plan threatens to damage the health of the Greater Yosemite Ecosystem far more than last year’s massive Rim Fire.
+The US Forest Service salvage logging plan ended up damaging the health of the Greater Yosemite Ecosystem far more than 2013’s massive Rim Fire.
 Chad Hanson from the John Muir Project of the Earth Island Institute explains how wildfires can promote ecological health and survival of many plant and wildlife communities, despite the intense heat and scale of the blazes.
-Please sign the EcoWatch petition to President Obama to stop the salvage logging plan and create a Rim Fire National Monument.

 A Monumental Need to Protect Post-Fire Habitat in the Rim Fire Area